 He also offered the following suggestions; “If you are over 35 years of age you should strongly consider taking DHEA which is a testosterone hormone precursor which is anti-aging/improves the immune system.
 The reason most young people don't get really sick is their optimal hormone levels.
 As we age DHEA and Testosterone decreases which increases the aging process and increases the risk of illness.
 This requires physician guidance as hormonal levels should be checked prior and during use.
 Most women need 10-25 mg/day and most men 15-50 mg/day depending on age and other variables.

 OTC (over the counter) "man-made" Vitamins are virtually worthless.
 Taking a whole food anti-oxidant vitamin (dehydrated from fruits/vegetables) daily and/or drinking a green drink (blended whole super greens/vegetables/fruits) daily is great for general health/strong immune system.
 Resveratrol and Green Tea extract have been shown to improve/boost immunity as well.

 Lifestyle with a strong immune system is way more important than medications.
 When you add the fact that no medication exists for COVID-19 it's even more important.”

-The Fallbrook Regional Health District is working with local health providers, NC Fire and others to ensure that resources and information are being made available to our community.
+The Fallbrook Regional Health District is working with local health providers, North County Fire Protection District and others to ensure that resources and information are being made available to our community.